Tate Modern: Protests

 Since 2010 there have been a series of protest art performances by the art collective Liberate Tate demanding the Tate to "disengage from BP as a sponsor, and stop allowing Tate to be used to deflect attention away from the devastating impacts that BP has around the world."
-BP is criticised for operations in relation with Petroleum exploration in the Arctic, the Deepwater Horizon oil spill, Oil sands and climate change.
+BP is criticised for operations in relation with petroleum exploration in the Arctic, the Deepwater Horizon oil spill, oil sands and climate change.
 In June 2015 a group of artists occupied Tate Modern for 25 hours.

+Incidents

+In 2012 and 2024, two people fell to their deaths from the galleries' balconies.
+In 2019, a six-year old child from France was thrown off the 10th floor by a teenager with a history of violent conduct.
+The child survived but sustained life-changing injuries.